-- The weather might fool you.
+- Know the weather.
+It might fool you.
 Sunny summer days feel hotter than what the thermometer says.
 May and June mornings can be cool and cloudy, but get hot and sunny by midday.
 To be better prepared, check the guide to Disneyland weather and what to expect.

-- In case it rains in Southern California.
+- Know how to cope with rain.
 Umbrellas are hard to manage.
 Bring hooded rain gear and enjoy the park anyway.
 Lines will be shorter.
 However, a few rides may be closed.

-- If you're driving a big vehicle, use the main entrance at Mickey and Friends, just off southbound Disneyland Drive at Ball Road.
+- Take your big vehicle to the right place.
+Use the main entrance at Mickey and Friends, just off southbound Disneyland Drive at Ball Road.
 The height limit is 13 feet 10 inches.

 - Park in the Mickey and Friends Garage.
 Why?
 Because it's the only place you can catch the super-cute space-age-style trams - and who want to arrive at Disneyland in a boring old bus?

-- Parking spaces can all look the same after a long day.
-Prevent end of day panic by writing down or photographing your parking location.
+- Know your parking location.
+Parking spaces can all look the same after a long day.
+Prevent end of day panic by writing it down or photographing a nearby sign.

 - Don't get delayed.
 Disneyland's security rules about layered clothing cause the most delays.
 If you are wearing a jacket or a blouse over a t-shirt, they will probably pull you to the side and use a metal detector wand before letting you pass.
 To speed up entry, put your jacket in your bag (or button that shirt all the way up).

-- No butts.
-California smoking laws are strict, and smoking is even more restricted in the Disney park, even outdoors.
+- Know the rules about smoking.
+Smoking is restricted in the Disney parks, even outdoors.
 Get the details about smoking areas on the Disneyland website.

 3 Things You Need to Know About Food

-- Dining plans: If you’re used to dining plans at Disney’s other locations, they’re different here.
+- If you’re used to dining plans at Disney’s other locations, they’re different in California.
 They don’t save money and are seldom used.

 - For a quick breakfast, try La Brea Bakery.
 Just outside the security gate on the Downtown Disney side.
-On a day when there was a 45-minute wait at Carnation Cafe and the River Belle wasn't open yet, I got immediate seating there.
+Even when there's a 45-minute wait at Carnation Cafe and the River Belle isn't open yet, you may get immediate seating there.
 They also have tasty to-go breakfast items.

 - Disneyland food policies allow water and snack foods, but not a full meal (except for guests with religious restrictions or special dietary needs).
 Coolers are restricted to six-pack size.
 No glass containers are allowed except small baby food jars.

 - Cut through the crowds.
-Stick to the edges of a crowd that is moving.
+Don't get stuck behind that slow-moving bunch of people.
+Stay on the edges of a crowd that is moving.
 Look straight ahead and people will get out of your way.
 Find a line of people who are moving faster than the rest and follow them.

 - Use a crowd prediction tool.
-I like isitpacked.com, but touringlans.com also has a crowd rating tool that's based on wait times over several years, but you need a paid subscription to access it.
+The most popular one is at isitpacked.com which is free.
+Touringlans.com also has a crowd rating tool that's based on wait times over several years, but you need a paid subscription to access it.
 Trips With Tykes offers some general tips that may help.

-- Go where everyone else isn’t?
-Maybe not.
-Another common tip is to try a popular ride or go for a meal during the parade.
-After checking wait times before, during and after the parade, I concluded that this one doesn't work.
+- Know which tips don't work.
+A frequent tip is to try for a popular ride or go for a meal during the parade.
+Detailed checking of wait times before, during and after the parade reveals that this one is more legend than truth.

 4 Ways to Stay Comfortable